May 2026 Almond Market Report

 Market Review

 Now in year’s past, the Industry would be anticipating an Objective Forecast in July.
 No More.
 This means that as we near the end of the growing season and prepare for harvest, speculation on eventual crop size is going to occur without a historical barometer.
 This presents risks to both buyers and sellers as we enter the transition period in August with potentially much more weight given to early harvest figures.
-For now, the community consensus is that the Subjective Forecasts’ 2.8 billion pound projection remains a reasonable expectation, but changes to industry sentiments may be harder to benchmark this year.
-We will do our best to bring you our perspective as we near harvest, but for now we see a balanced market that will likely see caution from both sides for the short term.
+For now, the community consensus is that the Subjective Forecasts’ 2.7 billion pound projection remains a reasonable expectation, but changes to industry sentiments may be harder to benchmark this year.